suralikiran892018/Contact-Feeding-App/README.md

 Vercel
 GitHub Pages
 Heroku
-To deploy the app on [service-name], follow the instructions below:
+To deploy the app on [netlify], follow the instructions below:
+- Please the Below Link

 **https://contacts-saving-app.netlify.app/**
-[Deployment step 2]
-[Deployment step 3]

 Development
 To start developing and contributing to the project, follow the steps below: